 TCAs provide their name, work phone number, postal code, country, and work email.
-Security question/answers are used to verify the individual's identity if a password reset is required.
+Established security questions/answers are used to verify the individual's identity if a password reset is required.

-FAA employees and contractors provide their name and email address to create an account in order to develop AKT questions.
+FAA employees and contractors create an account by providing their name and email address to develop AKT questions.